digital-pers0n/libmpvExamples/libmpvExamples/README.md

 Same as the MPVOpenGLView example, but it doesn't use the `mpv_render_context_set_update_callback()` function, it utilizes the `CVDisplayLinkCallback`.
 Since you can use the `mpv_render_context_render()` directly inside the `CVDisplayLinkCallback` function you don't have to call the `dispatch_async()` or spawning separate threads.
 This approach slightly reduces CPU usage during video playback, it also makes live resize smoother.

+#### MPVIOSurfaceView

+IOSurfaceRef + CALayer + NSView.
+Very stable on 10.14 and higher, but laggy on older systems.
 